FindMySchool LogoFindMySchool

 In practice, families should expect to make post-16 planning an active, ongoing process rather than something left until Year 11.
 Useful questions to ask include: what the school offers in Year 9 to support option choices, when meaningful careers encounters begin, and how the school supports pupils who need tailored guidance around college routes, apprenticeships, or sixth form elsewhere.

 Year 7 admissions are coordinated through Cheshire West and Chester Council rather than directly through the school.
-For entry in September 2026, the key dates published by the local authority include: applications opening on 1 September 2025, the on-time deadline of 31 October 2025, and offers released on 2 March 2026.
+For entry in September 2027, the key dates published by the local authority include: applications opening on 1 September 2026, the on-time deadline of 31 October 2026, offers released on 1 March 2027, and an appeal deadline of 31 March 2027.

 If you are buying or renting specifically to secure a place, use the FindMySchoolMap Search to check your home-to-school distance precisely, then compare it with the latest local authority information for your admissions year, because thresholds and patterns can change.